A man signing a contract

 • Distribution Agent

-As a distribution agent in Orange County, FedReceiver manages the fair and court-supervised distribution of recovered assets, class action settlements, or restitution funds to beneficiaries and creditors.
+As a distribution agent in Orange County, FedReceiver manages court-supervised allocation of recovered assets, class action settlements, or restitution funds for beneficiaries and creditors.

 • Probate Administrator

-When no executor is named or able to serve, the court may appoint a probate administrator in Orange County.
-FedReceiver ensures estate assets are managed, debts are settled, and property is distributed in accordance with probate laws.
+If no executor is available or willing to serve, the court may assign a probate administrator in Orange County.
+FedReceiver ensures estate assets are safeguarded, debts resolved, and distributions made in line with probate law.

 Shape used as background